SYNC Control Guidelines

-In SYNCH, there can be up to 31 slaves organized in up to five phases with any number of sensors in each phase.
-There can only be ONE MASTER to a SYNCH group and it measures on phase one.
 The more phases in play, the slower the overall measurement function since the master has to instruct all phases in succession.
-The Interval value determines the rate at which the master controls the phases.
+The Measurement Interval value determines the rate at which the master controls the phases.
+General guidelines:

-- Every sensor in the SYNCH network must have its own network address within the range of 1-247 inclusive
+- Every sensor in the SYNC network should have its own network address within the range of 1-247

 - All sensors must use the same BAUD rate

-- The SYNCH network operates on RS-485 communication protocol
+- The SYNC network operates on RS-485 communication protocol

 - All sensors in an RS-485 network have their yellow and gray wires connected (bussed)